eostrom/astreo/src/content/words/2019-04-29-the-week-in-me.md

 ---
-title: "the week in me #4"
+title: 'the week in me #4'
 date: 2019-04-29T20:45:27-0500
 tags:
 section: both